Applications of artificial intelligence: Archaeology, history and imaging of sites

 Machine learning can help to restore and attribute ancient texts.
-It can help to index texts for example to enable better and easier searching and classification of fragments.
+It can help to index texts, e.g., to enable better and easier searching and classification of fragments.

-Artificial intelligence can also be used to investigate genomes to uncover genetic history, such as interbreeding between archaic and modern humans by which for example the past existence of a ghost population, not Neanderthal or Denisovan, was inferred.
+AI can also be used to investigate genomes to uncover genetic history, such as interbreeding between archaic and modern humans by which, e.g., the past existence of a ghost population, not Neanderthal or Denisovan, was inferred.

 It can also be used for "non-invasive and non-destructive access to internal structures of archaeological remains".

 Physics

 A deep learning system was reported to learn intuitive physics from visual data (of virtual 3D environments) based on an unpublished approach inspired by studies of visual cognition in infants.
 Other researchers have developed a machine learning algorithm that could discover sets of basic variables of various physical systems and predict the systems' future dynamics from video recordings of their behavior.
 In the future, it may be possible that such can be used to automate the discovery of physical laws of complex systems.